tabbytadi/Beautiful-Curves-for-your-Website/README.md

 # Beautiful Curves for your Website
-Examples of creating backgrounds that use curves, waves, and blobs on a webpage.
+*Examples* of creating backgrounds that use curves, waves, and blobs on a webpage.

 You can acces the html page here:https://tabbytadi.github.io/Beautiful-Curves-for-your-Website/curves.html

-# the links of the additional website resources I've used in my project:
+# The links of the additional website resources I've used in my project:

 https://www.shapedivider.app/ - for simple waves